Should You Get an Internship in High School?

 Finding the Right Internship

-For example, if their favorite class is English, an internship at a local newspaper may make sense.
-If they’re interested in nature, an internship with a local parks and recreation group may make a good fit.
+However, not every young person knows, or believes they know, exactly what they want to do in the future.
+But you may have a general interest.
+For example, if your favorite class is English, an internship at a local newspaper may make sense.
+If you’re interested in nature, an internship with a local parks and recreation group may make a good fit.

 If you’re a high schooler, make a shortlist of interests and sit down with a parent or guardian to identify careers that may fit within these bounds.